U.S. flag

 • Continuing Education Activity

 Breech presentation refers to the fetus in the longitudinal lie with the buttocks or lower extremity entering the pelvis first.
-The three types of breech presentation include frank breech, complete breech, and incomplete breech.
+The three types of breech presentation are frank, complete, and incomplete.
 In a frank breech, the fetus has flexion of both hips, and the legs are straight with the feet near the fetal face, in a pike position.
 This activity reviews the cause and pathophysiology of breech presentation and highlights the role of the interprofessional team in its management.

-• Review the physical exam of a patient with a breech presentation.
+• Apply the physical exam of a patient with a breech presentation.

-• Summarize the treatment options for breech presentation.
+• Differentiate the treatment options for breech presentation.

-• Explain the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by breech presentation.
+• Communicate the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by breech presentation.

 • Introduction

 Breech presentation refers to the fetus in the longitudinal lie with the buttocks or lower extremity entering the pelvis first.
-The three types of breech presentation include frank breech, complete breech, and incomplete breech.
+The 3 types of breech presentation are frank, complete, and incomplete.
 In a frank breech, the fetus has flexion of both hips, and the legs are straight with the feet near the fetal face, in a pike position.
 The complete breech has the fetus sitting with flexion of both hips and both legs in a tuck position.
-Finally, the incomplete breech can have any combination of one or both hips extended, also known as footling (one leg extended) breech, or double footling breech (both legs extended).
+Finally, the incomplete breech can have any combination of 1 or both hips extended, also known as footling (one leg extended) or double footling breech (both legs extended).
 [1] [2] [3]

-Clinical conditions associated with breech presentation include those that may increase or decrease fetal motility, or affect the vertical polarity of the uterine cavity.
+Clinical conditions associated with breech presentation may increase or decrease fetal motility or affect the vertical polarity of the uterine cavity.
 Prematurity, multiple gestations, aneuploidies, congenital anomalies, Mullerian anomalies, uterine leiomyoma, and placental polarity as in placenta previa are most commonly associated with a breech presentation.
-Also, a previous history of breech presentation at term increases the risk of repeat breech presentation at term in subsequent pregnancies.
+Also, a previous history of breech presentation at term increases the risk of repeat breech presentation in subsequent pregnancies.
 [4] [5] These are discussed in more detail in the pathophysiology section.

 • Epidemiology

 Breech presentation occurs in 3% to 4% of all term pregnancies.
 A higher percentage of breech presentations occurs with less advanced gestational age.
-At 32 weeks, 7% of fetuses are breech, and 28 weeks or less, 25% are breech.
+At 32 weeks, 7% of fetuses are breech, and 25% are breech at 28 weeks or less.

-Specifically, following one breech delivery, the recurrence rate for the second pregnancy was nearly 10%, and for a subsequent third pregnancy, it was 27%.
-Prior cesarean delivery has also been described by some to increase the incidence of breech presentation two-fold.
+Specifically, following 1 breech delivery, the recurrence rate for the second pregnancy was nearly 10%, and for a subsequent third pregnancy, it was 27%.
+Some have also described prior cesarean delivery as increasing the incidence of breech presentation twofold.

 • Pathophysiology